artdecocode/competent/documentary/1-API/1-make-comps.md

 %~ width="25"%

+### Assets

+By default, the lib functions will be embedded into the source code.
+To place them in separate files for reuse across multiple generated scripts, the `externalAssets` option is used together with `writeAssets` method.

+%~ width="25"%

 ### Intersection Observer

 Competent can generate code that will utilise the _IntesectionObserver_ browser capability to detect when the element into which the components needs to be rendered comes into view, and only mount it at that point.
 This will only work when _IntesectionObserver_ is present either natively, or via a polyfill.
 When the `io` argument value is passed as an object rather than boolean, it will be serialised, e.g., `{ rootMargin: '0 0 76px 0' }`.